philipturner/metal-benchmarks/README.md

 | IMAX32 | 1, 1 | 6.30-6.61 |
 | IMIN32 | 1, 1 | 6.31-6.63 |
 | ICMPSEL32 | 1, 1 | 6.31-6.64 |

+TODO: Test optimal repetitions on mixed-precision integer math.
+Are they all performed in a single instruction?

 | Instruction Sequence | Throughput | Latency | Optimal Repetitions |
 | -------------------------- | ------ | ------- | ----- |